Hygienist Explains: ZYN Nicotine Pouches Bad For Your Gums?

 Everyone is so unique, and your personal situation will not be the same as the next person’s.
 Having a full medical history and an in-person experience is superior to most of the information you can find online.

-The best advice that I can give is to speak to multiple health care practitioners, including your dentist and dental hygienist, so the information given to you is unique to you and your situation.
+The best advice that I can give is to speak to multiple healthcare practitioners, including your dentist and dental hygienist, so the information given to you is unique to you and your situation.

-And people are used to seeing the warnings on tobacco products, so when there are no major warnings on the packaging of nicotine pouches, it can lead to a false sense of security that they are okay to use and don’t pose risks.
+People are used to seeing the warnings on tobacco products, so when there are no major warnings on the packaging of nicotine pouches, it can lead to a false sense of security that they are okay to use and don’t pose risks.

-I was writing this in 2022, so the rules and regulations may change in the coming years as there is a growing demand for changes.
+I was writing this in 2024, so the rules and regulations may change in the coming years as there is a growing demand for changes.

 I hope that this information in this post has given you some insight and knowledge about nicotine pouches.